 Where other Physio's charge more for the initial consult, we do the assessment component for FREE.
 That way, we can truly ascertain whether Physiotherapy is the best treatment option for you.
-It also allows you to 'sus' us out before committing to treatment.
+It also allows you to 'suss' us out before committing to treatment.

 Convenience and accessibility are crucial to compliance to your rehab program.
-Conveniently located on Classic Way behind the Treetops Centre, our extended trading hours allow for treatment before or after work.
+Conveniently located on Classic Way behind the Treetops Shopping Centre, our extended trading hours allow for treatment before or after work.
 We are open on Saturday's too!

 Whether you have back pain, neck pain, flexibility or mobility issues, our physios at Back In Motion can help resolve your pain and improve the quality of your life.